 A hung parliament and the property market

-What does a hung parliament mean for the property market?
+What does a hung parliament mean and how will it impact the property market?

 Hung Parliament and the property market